Google Cloud Platform Terms of Service

 2. Payment Terms.

 2.1 Online Billing.
 At the end of the applicable Fee Accrual Period or as otherwise stated by Google in the Admin Console, Google will issue an electronic bill to Customer for all charges based on Customer's use of the Services during the applicable Fee Accrual Period (including, if applicable, the relevant Fees for TSS).
 Customer will pay all Fees in the currency stated in the invoice.
 If Customer elects to pay by credit card, debit card, or other non-invoiced form of payment, Google will charge (and Customer will pay) all Fees immediately at the end of the Fee Accrual Period.
 If Customer elects to pay by invoice (and Google agrees), all Fees are due as stated in the invoice.
 Customer's obligation to pay all Fees is non-cancellable.
 Google's measurement of Customer's use of the Services is final.
 Google has no obligation to provide multiple bills.
 Payments made via wire transfer must include the bank information provided by Google.
+If Customer has entered into the Agreement with Google Commerce Limited, Google may collect payments via Google Payment Limited, a company incorporated in England and Wales with offices at Belgrave House, 76 Buckingham Palace Road, London, SW1W 9TQ, United Kingdom.

 (a) Customer is responsible for any Taxes, and will pay Google for the Services without any reduction for Taxes.
 If Google is obligated to collect or pay any Taxes, the Taxes will be invoiced to Customer and Customer will pay such Taxes to Google, unless Customer provides Google with a timely and valid tax exemption certificate in respect of those Taxes.